-Certain of the products we sell are complex and involve significant investment risks that may be assumed by Aegon's customers.
+Certain of the products we sell are complex and involve significant investment risks that may be passed on to Aegon's customers.
 Aegon has, from time to time, received claims from certain current and former customers, and groups representing customers, in respect of certain products.
-Aegon has in the past agreed to make payments, in some cases substantial, or adjustments to policy terms to settle those claims or disputes if we believed it was appropriate to do so.
+Aegon has in the past agreed to make payments, in some cases substantial, or adjustments to policy terms to settle those claims or disputes as we believed appropriate.